Car Accident Trial Process in DC

 Many decisions a judge makes in the DC Superior Court are discretionary.
 For example, it is up to a judge’s discretion to admit evidence.
 You may wish to bring this up when appealing a DC car accident case.
 A decision will not be overturned on an abuse of discretion standard unless the Court of Appeals determines that the lower court’s ruling was made without an appropriate basis.

 You have 35 days from the date the judgment or order is filed at the trial level.
-Thus, when appealing a DC car accident case, it is essential to act quickly or you may lose your ability to appeal to the District of Columbia Court of Appeals.
+Thus, when appealing a DC car accident case, it is essential to act quickly, or you may lose your ability to appeal to the District of Columbia Court of Appeals.

 - Fill out the notice of appeal form.